Competition Programs: Alpine and Cross-Country

 Emerging Athlete Program

-Available for beginner through elite level racers.
+Alpine skiing and snowboarding are available for beginner through elite level racers.
 We begin the season with building your foundation with edging and balance drills, then progress to speed and gate training and preparation for alpine, cross-country ski and snowboard competitions.
 The program includes use of the Fraser Valley Recreation Center with customized preparation for the season’s races and strength training.

 Our developmental level introduces beginning skiers and riders of all ages to the sport of racing through camps and level 1 races.
 The elite level trains competitors for upper level races and supports them at races across the nation.
 The elite level program also hosts training sessions for international teams, including those from Germany, Great Britain, Finland, New Zealand, Australia, Canada, Sweden, Japan, Iceland and South Africa.